 2. Layering and glazing

 There are so many definitions for paint layering in regards to creating blended transitions.
-I would not consider this an advanced painting technique, but does take some practice.
+I would not consider this an advanced painting technique, but does take some practice To layer paint and glaze, it’s often best to start with a smooth coat of paint of a single color and work up from there.

 For blending, the use of paint layering to create blended transition means using very thin paint applied in multiple and progressively shrinking areas on the model.